Solution to the Disappearing Bullet Points in Microsoft Outlook

 When to seek help

-If this issue occurs frequently, affects shared templates, or causes confusion in business-critical emails, it may be worth reviewing Outlook configuration more broadly.
+If this issue occurs frequently, affects shared templates, or causes confusion in business-critical emails across multiple users, it may be worth reviewing Outlook configuration more broadly within your Microsoft 365 environment.